Amazon executive to serve as CEO of logistics company

 The two companies are not direct competitors, but Amazon has been growing logistics arm in recent years, aiming to further compete with major carriers like UPS, FedEx and the U.S. Postal Service.

 Amazon has not named a replacement for Clark.
-CEO Andy Jassy said he expects to have “an update” over the next few weeks.7 Dividend Stocks that Help Take the Bite Out of Inflation
+CEO Andy Jassy said he expects to have “an update” over the next few weeks.

 .

-Note: This story was first published on June 8, 2022.
-It was updated on June 13, 2022 to correct that Flexport’s 2021 revenue was $3.3 billion, not $3.2 billion.7 Dividend Stocks to Buy When Safety is Your Top Priority